Your recently viewed content will appear here

 Whether you already have a trade, you're an apprentice, or you have no experience at all, you'll be paid from day one.
 You'll gain all the skills needed with extensive on-the-job trade training.
 You may also be able to use your existing qualifications and be eligible for recognition of prior learning.

-As an Aviation Technician, (known in the Navy as Aviation Technician (Aircraft)), you’ll be responsible for the maintenance, repair and overhaul of aircraft systems, equipment and components, onboard ships and ashore.
-You'll primarily work with Seahawk Romeo helicopters, however, during your career you may also work with aircraft belonging to the Army.
+As an Aviation Technician, (known in the Navy as Aviation Technician (Aircraft)), you’ll be responsible for maintaining, diagnosing and repairing military helicopter systems, equipment and components, to ensure they continue to operate safely and efficiently onboard ships and ashore.
+You'll primarily work with Seahawk Romeo helicopters, however, during your career you may also work with Umanned Aerial Vehicles.

 Your duties include, but aren’t limited to maintaining: